-To repeat, that’s a horrifically over generalized/simplified model, and the exact relationship between them, as well as the pathophysiology of the latter two, has not been fully elucidated.
+To repeat, that’s a generalized/simplified model, and the exact relationship between them, as well as the pathophysiology of the latter two, has not been fully elucidated.
 However, I’m confident that positively impacting any of the three has direct or indirect benefits to all three and an extensive review in support of that model above, can be read here.
 It must also be noted that reactive nitrogen species (RNO) also appear to play a role in the overall oxidative stress reactions and pathways, most data seems to indicate ROS as the primary of the two, so ROS is what’s focused on within this article going forward.

 To break this down a bit, Covid-19 appears to interfere with heme iron metabolism, and that causes a major increase in oxidative stress via an increase in free iron ions “…the body will accumulate too many harmful iron ions, which will cause inflammation in the body and increase C-reactive protein and albumin.
 Cells react to stress due to inflammation, producing large amounts of serum ferritin to bind free iron ions to reduce damage.”
 (3).
 While it’s been questioned whether the increase in oxidative stress is due specifically to the free iron, recent review papers continue to suggest iron as a key player in the model I propose above and should be addressed directly, via use of iron chelators such as lactoferrin – a peptide I have been writing about for over two decades – and other modalities.
 The primary mechanism by which iron causes cell and organ damage likely via a process called Ferroptosis, and an excellent recent review paper goes into full details as to the process.
 That review paper is highly recommended reading that further confirms and supports the basic model I proposed above, as well as the discussion on the importance of gluthathione that follows below.
 (4)

 That brings us to sepsis, which is directly related to cytokine storm syndrome, but one does not always lead to the other and they’re not interchangeable syndromes.
 However, they share specific commonalities in how they play out via the excessive production of pro-inflammatory cytokines (such as IL-6, Il-8, IL-10, IL-18 and TNF-α)